-Average block time of Ethereum is only 1/50th times of that of Bitcoin.
+The average block time of Ethereum is only 1/50th time of that of Bitcoin.
 A super-fast block time means that confirmations are quicker.
 However, there are also more orphaned blocks.

 Another major difference between them is their monetary supply.
 Bitcoins have already mined more than two-thirds of all available bitcoin, and the majority of them were early miners.

 The total supply of Bitcoin mined is 21 million.
-While Ethereum, with a presale, raised its launch capital and only about half of its coin is expected to be mined by its fifth year of existence.
+While Ethereum, with a presale, raised its launch capital, only about half of its coin is expected to be mined by its fifth year of existence.

-The reward for mining Bitcoin will be half in about every four years and its current value is at 12.5 bitcoins.
+The reward for mining Bitcoin will be half about every four years and its current value is 12.5 bitcoins.
 Ethereum rewards miners based on Ethash, which is its proof-of-work algorithm.

 In this 5 ether has been given for each block.
 Proof-of-work has a disadvantage and that is it does not encourage collaboration nor does it provide any consequence for the vicious behaviour.

-The transaction cost of Bitcoin and Ethereum are different.
-In Ethereum, the main factors on which costing of transaction depend are complexity, storage needs, and bandwidth usage.
+The transaction costs of Bitcoin and Ethereum are different.
+In Ethereum, the main factors on which the costing of transaction depend are complexity, storage needs, and bandwidth usage.
 Whereas in Bitcoin, the block size limits the transaction and the block sizes compete equally with each other.

 Ethereum has its own feature known as Turing complete internal code, which means that anything can be calculated with enough time and enough computing power.

 This capability is not there in Bitcoin.
-Even if there are advantages of Turing-complete, there are complexities also which brings in security complications.
+Even if there are advantages of Turing-complete, there are complexities also which bring in security complications.

 Thus to conclude, Bitcoin and Ethereum are different versions using the blockchain technology (with Ethereum being a more advanced technology), and both the cryptocurrencies, driven by different intentions, are set to establish themselves.